openxc/vi-firmware/docs/config/reference.rst

 ``mode`` - the diagnostic request mode, e.g. Mode 1 for powertrain diagnostic requests.

-``frequency`` - The freuqency in Hz to request this diagnostic message.
+``frequency`` - The frequency in Hz to request this diagnostic message.
 The maximum allowed frequency is 10Hz.

 ``pid`` - (optional) If the mode uses PIDs, the pid to request.